 A desktop 3D printer can make almost anything within the dimensions of the printer.
 So, only one machine is needed for making many different creations instead of creating specialized machinery for each object you want to make.

-Repair & Upcycling
+Repairing & Upcycling

 Desktop 3D printing makes it possible for one to repair one’s utensils by printing a small part of the utensil that is not readily available from the manufacturer.
 This will increase the lifetime of a utensil which could have otherwise been thrown away.
 Think about parts of utensils as: the battery cover of your remote control, your cellphone cover, a button of your dishwasher, the handle of your washing machine, the hinge of your wardrobe, the cover of your electric housing, the ash-tray of your car, the lost sealing cap of your air mattress, etc…